Nahi-Donne/Brazilian_Olist_E-Commerce/README.md

 ## This is the Study Case of the Brazilian E-Commerce Platform OLIST

 Olist is a Brazilian tech & e-commerce company founded in 2015 in Curitiba, Paraná.
 The dataset collected from Kaggle is full of missing values and mismatched data, a lot of typos.
-I tried to build a report based on the collected, I cleaned much of the data, correct typos of a millions rows.
+I tried to build a report based on the collected data.
+I cleaned up much of the data, corrected typos of a millions rows.
 When I started building the report i did not notice any issue until I want to build some KPIs, then I went back where I pulled the data and found a lot of comments stating how many things miss.
 Then I said to my self, what if the data were like that, what would it mean for a business.
 From there I tried to build as much as I can of some KPIs, and here is what I found:

 ### 1. Strong Revenue Performance with High-value Transactions